AnnieRuru/Release/scripts/Utility/stylist/README.md

 1.5 - script
 - fix a bug if the player start with style number 510, the server throw you infinite loop error

+1.6 - script
+- now the styles display number no longer shown to other players

 </details>